 There is an option to omit the phone call from the doctor and go straight to him calling in the Rx for you to their partner pharmacy in FL; however, I wanted to ask him about the difference between the two and his opinion.

 I finished and waited for the call.
 Within four hours I got a call from Dr. K, who turns out is a pediatrician, but works for AFLD (American Frontline Doctors) on the side.
-He strongly felt prophylaxis (preventative treatment) was unnecessary, especially if I you eat healthy and supplement with Vitamin D, Vitamin C, Zinc, and Quercetin (use the search box at that link for the Quercetin, it helps Zinc get into your cells).
+He strongly felt prophylaxis (preventative treatment) was unnecessary, especially if I you eat healthy and supplement with Vitamin D, Vitamin C, Zinc, along with Quercetin (apparently this helps Zinc get into your cells, that one has vitamin C too as well as Bromelain, which is contraindicated for certain people, be sure to talk to your doc and/or research this first)–Quercetin is also in many fruits, vegetables, leaves, seeds, and grains; especially red onions and kale.

 He highly recommended the Hydroxychloroquine Covid treatment bundle/protocol to have on hand just in case.
 That way if you get symptoms, you get started right away on Day 1.
 He has treated hundreds of Covid patients, including himself, and everyone feels much better already by day 2-3.
 So, I went with that.